felipeochoa/rjsx-mode/README.md

 Some features that this mode adds to `js2`:

+* Proper indentation of JSX regardless of how you write it.
+(No need to wrap in parentheses!)
 * Highlighting JSX tag names and attributes (using the `rjsx-tag` and `rjsx-attr` faces)
 * Parsing the spread operator `{...otherProps}`